Loopable wrapper element with no HTML output

 Exactly, and then you can even copy and paste the loops (element) without Bricks introducing another special UI or a fifth copy option.
 The loop element can automatically hold all existing queries and they could be reusable/selectable that way too.

 That’s the only crucial improvement that I’m expecting from a Bricks 2.0, not a rating element.
+This will be necessary, when Bricks should stay relevant for Pro users.

 1 Like